Essential Excel Keyboard Shortcuts for M&A and Finance

 Ctrl + End Navigate to the last cell with data.

-F5 > Enter Get back to the formula after double-clicking to jump to the first reference.
+F5 > Enter Return to the formula after double-clicking to jump to the first reference.

 Paste Special is key to efficient Excel work in consulting.
 After copying (Ctrl + C), don't use Ctrl + V as it pastes everything.
 Instead, use Alt > E > S to open the Paste Special menu, then choose the option you need: